What Can Guinea Pigs Eat? (Safe Foods List)

 - Contains some Vitamin C but not a significant amount

-- Offer a small slice a couple of times a month
+- Offer a small slice once a week

 Cantaloupe/Rock Melon